afaulds/MultiArmedBanditNonStationary/readme.md

-# Multi-Armed Bandit Non Stationary
+# Restless Recurring Multi-Armed Bandit

 ## Introduction

-This is a code base used to validate work for non-statioinary multi-armed bandit research.
+This work explores  is a code base used to validate work for non-statioinary multi-armed bandit research.

 ## ToDo